JerryFleming/PyDoc/library/sys.rst

 .. data:: int_info

-   A :term:`struct sequence` that holds information about Python's internal representation of integers.
+   A :term:`结构体序列` that holds information about Python's internal representation of integers.
 The attributes are read only.

    +-------------------------+----------------------------------------------+